 These three tables, combined with local layer-2 and layer-3 forwarding is all you need.
 Wouldn’t it be better to keep things simple instead of introducing yet-another less-than-perfect abstraction layer?

-You’ll find detailed information on control-plane architectures of numerous overlay virtual networking solutions in the Overlay Virtual Networking webinar.
-Its second half (Following Packets across Overlay Virtual Networks) contains detailed packet flows covering all layer-2 and layer-3 scenarios.
+You’ll find control-plane architectures and packet walks of numerous overlay virtual networking solutions in the Overlay Virtual Networking webinar.